 Forecasting

-We have two kinds of forecasts.
+The package provides two kinds of forecasts.

 1. Baseline Forecasts